 content: counters(section, ".") " ";

 All things math on the web.

-Works at krautzource, co-chairs W3C MathOnWeb CG, contributes to MathJax, runs mathblogging.org & BoolesRings.org.
+Works at krautzource, IE on ARIAWG, used to work for MathJax, runs mathblogging.org & BoolesRings.org.

 A Mastodon instance for maths people.
 The kind of people who make \(\pi z^2 \times a\) jokes.